1CH1GO/machine-learning-notes/Ch1. Basics.md

 * A probability density function, also known as PDF, is a probability distribution over continuous random variables.
 Popular examples include the normal, uniform, and student’s T distributions.

 **Conditional Probability**
 * The conditional probability rule is used when we want to determine the probability that an event is going to take place, such that another event has already taken place.
-This is mathematically represented as follows.
+This is mathematically represented as follows.</br>
 <a href="https://www.codecogs.com/eqnedit.php?latex=\begin{equation}&space;\color{black}&space;P(A&space;|&space;B)&space;=&space;\frac{P(B&space;|&space;A)P(A)}{P(B)}&space;\end{equation}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\begin{equation}&space;\color{black}&space;P(A&space;|&space;B)&space;=&space;\frac{P(B&space;|&space;A)P(A)}{P(B)}&space;\end{equation}" title="\begin{equation} \color{black} P(A | B) = \frac{P(B | A)P(A)}{P(B)} \end{equation}" /></a>

 **Bayes Theorem**